binipringle/dh-in-prison/documentation.md

 $ jekyll serve
 ~~~

-If the site was rendered, copy the url from your terminal log and paste it into your browser (I like Firefox).
+If the site was rendered, copy the url from your terminal log and paste it into your browser (my preference is Firefox).
 This url usually looks something like this `http://127.0.0.1:4000/dh-in-prison`.
 Now you should be looking at your own working version of DH in Prison, served from your computer without relying on the internet.

 ### If the site did not render